yiliyassh/opentoolkits/distro.md

 -  2020-07-02: Distribution Release: openSUSE 15.2
 -
 Headlines...
+-  2024-04-18 >openSUSE nears completion of its work on reproducible packages
+-  2024-03-14 >openSUSE packages Plasma 6 for Tumbleweed
 -  2024-01-15 >openSUSE plans for Leap 16
 -  2023-12-21 >openSUSE ships full disk encryption and systemd-boot
 -  2023-12-06 >openSUSE 15.4 nears its end of life